george-chou/CRROG/README.md

 ### 5 Conclusion

-Traditional resumes do not guarantee real-time performance and designing resumes could take much time.
-Therefore, online real-time web resumes are launched to ensure real-time updates, and personalised styles can be selected.
+Traditional resumes do not guarantee real-time performance, and designing resumes could take much time.
+Therefore, online real-time web resumes are launched to ensure real-time updates, and personalized styles can be selected.
 We are not only doing real-time resumes, but also a job search platform.

-The platform has three levels of users: job seekers, enterprise users and administrators.
-We will realise the functions of these three-tier users, namely: the registration of job seekers and the update of the resume information, the registration of enterprise user and browsing as well as collection of the resume of the job seeker, and the admin review of the resume of the job seeker, updating resume-library and more operations.
+The platform has three levels of users: job seekers, enterprise users, and administrators.
+We will realize the functions of these three-tier users, namely: the registration of job seekers and the update of the resume information, the registration of enterprise user and browsing as well as the collection of the resume of the job seeker, and the admin review of the resume of the job seeker, updating resume-library and more operations.

-We hope that our team can complete the design of the front-end interface associated with the above functions and the underlying implementation of the background function, and some new functions can be added by us if time permits.
-Moreover, after comparison with traditional resumes, this new product is expected to be able to make up for the shortcomings of traditional ones effectively.
+We hope that our team can complete the design of the front-end interface associated with the above functions and the underlying implementation of the background function.
+Some new features can be added by us if time permits.
+Moreover, after comparison with traditional resumes, this new product is expected to be able to effectively make up for the shortcomings of traditional ones.